Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Diarrhea.md

 3. Entameba histolytica

 ## Chronic Diarrhea
-Chronic diarrhea has two major subtypes that cause watery doarrhea:
+Chronic diarrhea has two major subtypes that cause watery diarrhea.
+You can calculate the *osmotic gap*, which helps identify the cause

 1. Osmotic diarrhea
 2. Secretory diarrhea

 | Info        | Osmotic diarrhea                                | Secretory diarrhea               |
 | ----------- | ----------------------------------------------- | -------------------------------- |